-The registered nurse (clinical nurse manager) assesses, plans and reviews residents' needs, outcomes, and goals with the resident and/or family/whānau input.
-Care plans demonstrate service integration and are reviewed at least six monthly.
+The registered nurses assess, plan and review residents' needs, outcomes, and goals with the resident and/or family/whānau input.
+Care plans demonstrate service integration and are reviewed at least six-monthly.
 Resident files included medical notes by the contracted general practitioner and visiting allied health professionals.